Note: This post is outdated. For a recent version see Getting Started with MIT App Inventor 2 and Arduino.

 This will help you understand how App Inventor works and how it can interact with your arduino via bluetooth.

-Watch this Video Tutorial!
+Watch this video tutorial

-Download all my source code below:
+Download all my source code below

-- 1x Arduino Uno
+- Arduino Sketch

 - 1x Smartphone (any Android will work, I’ve only tested with Samsung Galaxy Ace)